Roof Pitch & Slope Calculator

 Frequently asked questions

-How do I convert roof pitch to degrees?
+How to calculate roof pitch in degrees?

 Take the arctangent of rise divided by run.
 For a 6/12 pitch: arctan(6/12) = arctan(0.5) = 26.6°.
 Common conversions: 4/12 = 18.4°, 6/12 = 26.6°, 8/12 = 33.7°, 12/12 = 45° (because rise equals run), 24/12 = 63.4°.
-Use the reference chart on this page for a complete list of common pitches and their degree equivalents.
+Use the reference chart on this page for the full list of common pitches and their degree equivalents.

-How do I calculate roof area using pitch?
+How to calculate roof area with pitch?

 What is the most common roof pitch?